julian-molina/Documentation/_includes/network/task-manager.md

 <!--------------------------------------------- ADDING starts -->

-To add a task manager, select *Add Task Manager* on the *My Computer* network node menu.
-A task manager is added along with a task.
+To add a task manager, select *Add Task Manager* on the parent node menu.

 <!--------------------------------------------- ADDING ends -->